 - Availability: Shelters have limited amounts of certain breeds available.
 They do not get to choose what dogs come into their care, so they can never guarantee you a particular dog.
 Right now, Goldendoodles are an especially desirable breed, so they may be even tougher to find as they are adopted quickly.
 Chances are you will have to get on a waitlist and check with each shelter or rescue frequently.

 - Underfunding: Unfortunately, some animal shelters do not have the funding needed to train all the dogs in their care.
-Your Goldendoodle may not get the training and attention it needs before adoption.
+Your Goldendoodle may not get the training and attention needed before adoption.

 - History: In many cases, the dogs at animal shelters have no known medical history.
 This lack of information can be a problem because you do not know what health or behavior problems your dog may face.
 However, each Goldendoodle rescue will do their best provide you with a healthy and happy dog.
 Typically, rescue Goldendoodles will be spayed or neutered and up to date on all vaccinations.